FUSEEProjectTeam/Fusee/ext/protobuf/README.md

 ## Python

-Protobuf python code usually installed with "pip install protobuf".
-The code ist held here to be able to copy it to the neutered Python installation shipped with Blender (which lacks a lot including "pip"...).
+Protobuf python code usually installed with `pip install protobuf`.
+The code is copied here to be able to copy it to the neutered Python installation shipped with Blender (which lacks a lot including "pip"...).
 This code will be held directly with the FUSEE Blender Add-On, which might be installed without internet connection on a machine without Administrator privileges.

+To find the destination directory of the files installed with `pip install protobuf`, use the `pip show protobuf` command.
+Make sure the version matches the version of the Protobuf compiler (here: protoc-3.9.1).

-Additionally, this directory holds the "six.py" file also lacking in Blender Python, referenced by protobuf's "descriptor.py".
+Additionally, this directory holds the [six.py](https://github.com/benjaminp/six/blob/master/six.py) file also lacking in Blender Python, referenced by protobuf's "descriptor.py".

 -----------------------------------